-Some good advice: if you’re just thinking, say, ‘I want to write about soccer’ but don’t know what to do beyond that, ask yourself why.
-Chances are you have a personal investment or genuine interest in the topic, which is perfect, but you need to harness that.
-Be honest with yourself as to why you want to write about it, what your relationship with the topic is, and then write towards that—not what you think you should be writing about.
-That honesty comes through in the best pieces, not necessarily by adding personal reflection or anything like that, but in the writer figuring out and honing in on a very specific thing that they’re interested in, then really getting stuck into what they’re writing about.
+If you have a subject, but don’t know how to go beyond the thing itself, ask yourself why you want to write about the topic and what your relationship with it is (and be honest with yourself).
+Chances are you have a personal investment or genuine interest in the topic, which is perfect, but you need to harness that—write towards it.
+This honesty comes through in the best pieces, not necessarily by adding personal reflection (in fact, we prefer less focus on personal reflection), but in the writer figuring out and honing in on a very specific thing that they’re interested in, then really getting stuck into what they’re writing about.

 Things to ask yourself either way: